doc4d/docQodlyPro/docs/4DQodlyPro/gettingStarted.md

 :::note

 - Only settings that need to be edited are listed in the dialog box.
-- Since scalable sessions run in preemptive mode, enabling this setting might require that you evaluate the thread-safety property of your code.
+- Since scalable sessions run in preemptive mode, enabling this setting might require that you evaluate the [thread-safety property](https://developer.4d.com/docs/Develop/preemptive-processes#writing-a-thread-safe-method) of your code.
+- Activating the "forceLogin" mode might require that you reconfigure the REST accesses, [as explained in this blog post](https://blog.4d.com/force-login-becomes-default-for-all-rest-auth/).

 :::